fsprojects/FSharp.Data/README.md

  - The samples from the documentation are included as part of `FSharp.Data.Tests.sln`, make sure you build the solution before trying out the samples to ensure that all needed packages are installed.

+## Releasing

+Releasing of the NuGet package is done by GitHub actions CI is done from master branch when a new version is pushed.

+Releasing of docs is done by GitHub actions CI on each push to master branch.

 ## Support and community

  - If you have a question about `FSharp.Data`, ask at StackOverflow and [mark your question with the `f#-data` tag](http://stackoverflow.com/questions/tagged/f%23-data).